 As we already mentioned, people micromanage for a number of reasons.
 To know how to proceed further and deal with your micromanaging boss, you first need to understand what triggers his behavior.

 Maybe your manager is under a lot of stress too, maybe he’s had trust issues with previous employees or maybe it’s just his personality.
 To continue to the next step, you need to find out, so you can build trust and even help him overcome whatever it is that makes him act like that towards you and your team mates.

 2. Build trust

-Trust is key to any health relationship whether that is love, friend or work relationship, without trust it’s just a waste of time.
-If you want your boss to stop micromanaging you, you need to win his trust and show him that he can calmly delegate you tasks and give you the freedom of decision-making.
+Trust is key to any healthy relationship whether that is love, friend, or work relationship, without trust it’s just a waste of time.
+If you want your boss to stop micromanaging you, you need to win his trust and show him that he can calmly delegate your tasks and give you the freedom of decision-making.
 Yes, we know that this is easier said than done, but that’s usually the case with trust – it’s hard to build, easy to lose.